Monday, September 13, 2010

 And I see the class prior and my “big sister.”
 And all the classes that came before, all the way to the front to the hospital founding in 1889.
 But I’m sure several are missing.

-Finally, we say goodbye and thank you and hug and walk around to the front of the hospital and into the park, where I remember walking with one of my psychiatric patients after she had come out of a catatonic state.
-And I look up and remember watching a sunrise from what I think was a surgical floor lounge.
+Finally, we say goodbye and thank you and hug and walk around to the front of the hospital and into the park, where I remember walking with one of my psychiatric patients after she’d come out of a catatonic state.
+I look up and remember watching a sunrise from what I think was a surgical floor lounge.